Hidden self-duality and exact mobility edges in quasiperiodic network models

-In this Letter, we reveal the hidden self-duality in a class of quasiperiodic network models constituted by periodic sites and quasiperiodic sites, in which the simplest realization is the quasiperiodic mosaic models \cite{Wang2020Quasiperiodic, Liu2021Exact2, Wang2022Topological, Zhou2023Mobility, Dai2023multifractality}.
-Previously, it has been believed that the MEs in the quasiperiodic mosaic model are from the breaking of self-duality.
-However, we find that its effective Hamiltonian obtained by integrating out the periodic sites actually possesses a hidden self-duality from the energy dependent potentials.
-Then we generalize this idea to much more intriguing quasiperiodic network models and exactly determine their MEs, and confirm them using numerical method.
-We find that all these physics are characterized by two rational polynomials $f(E)$ and $g(E)$ and the major merit of this idea is that ME can be constructed in a much easier way by engineering of these two functions without complicated mathematical tricks \cite{Wang2020Quasiperiodic, Liu2021Exact2, Wang2022Topological, Dai2023multifractality}.
-The quasiperiodic potential models constructed in this work can be realized using the waveguide arrays in experiments \cite{Wang2022EdgeState, Xiao2021Observation, Wang2022Thouless, Wiersma1997Localization, Wiersma2013Disordered, Kondakci2015photonic, Wang2020Localization, Yu2021Engineered}, which can greatly advance our understanding of the origin of MEs.
+In this manuscript, we reveal the hidden self-duality within a class of quasiperiodic network models composed of periodic and quasiperiodic sites, with the simplest realization being the quasiperiodic mosaic models \cite{Wang2020Quasiperiodic, Liu2021Exact2, wang2022topological, zhou2023mobility, dai2023multifractality}.
+Previously, the MEs in the quasiperiodic mosaic model were attributed to the breaking of self-duality \cite{Wang2020Quasiperiodic}.
+However, we find that its effective energy-dependent Hamiltonian, obtained by integrating out the periodic sites, actually possesses a hidden self-duality.
+Next, we generalized this idea to more complicated quasiperiodic network models, showing that the behavior of MEs can be characterized by two rational polynomials $f(E)$ and $g(E)$, which represents the effective energy and effective potential, respectively.
+Based on the effective Hamiltonian, we can introduce the concept of resonant state from the root of $g(E) = 0$ to explain the shape of MEs.
+Finally, we determine the exact MEs in various quasiperiodic network models through hidden self-duality.
+The major merit of this idea is that the MEs can be constructed in a much easier way by engineering of these two functions without complicated mathematical tricks \cite{Wang2020Quasiperiodic, Goncalves2023Critical}.
+The quasiperiodic models constructed in this work can be realized using the optical and acoustic waveguide arrays in experiments \cite{Wang2022EdgeState, Xiao2021Observation, Wang2022Thouless, Wiersma1997Localization, Wiersma2013Disordered, Kondakci2015photonic, Wang2020Localization, Yu2021Engineered}, which can greatly advance our understanding of the origin of MEs.